Logger framework

 Example: Filter all log information which ends with myName: |

-The logger configuration (LogConfig
+The logger configuration (LogConfig)

-implements the configuration of the logger.
+The class LogConfig implements the configuration of the logger.
 The methods

-of the class Logger
+getConfig and setConfig of the class Logger could be

 used to receive or change settings at runtime.
-The methods getProperty
+The methods getProperty and

-can be used to get or set a logger attribute.
+setProperty can be used to get or set a logger attribute.

 LogConfig conf = Logger.getConfig(); conf.setProperty( LogConfig.LOG_WRITER, "jptools.logger.SimpleLogWriter" ); conf.setProperty( LogConfig.LOG_LAYOUT, "jptools.logger.SimpleLayout" ); Logger.setConfig( conf );